titpetric/microservice/articles/2019-12-04-make-dynamic-makefile-targets.md

-# Make: dynamic makefile targets
+# Make: Dynamic Makefile targets

 A common pattern which we want to support when building our services is to build everything under `rpc/{service}/{service}.proto` as well as `cmd/*` and other